Grief and Loss

 The person who is grieving often has difficulty concentrating on anything as they are preoccupied by thoughts of the deceased and they might be confused.
 They might have difficulty sleeping; they might experience lack of appetite; they might be absent minded and reluctant to socialise.
 They might dream of the deceased, might avoid reminders of the deceased, might call out or sigh.
 They often have restless hyperactivity and will go through bouts of crying.

-Symptoms of grief and depression might be similar but grief and depression are different.
+Symptoms of grief and depression might be similar but grief and depression are different

 Grief is complicated when the person has not been able to openly grieve for the loss.
-Therapy helps the person resolves the conflicts of separation so that they can better adapt to the loss.
+Therapy helps the person resolve the conflicts of separation so that they can better adapt to the loss.
 Through therapy the person will be given permission to grieve, something which may have been lacking at the time of the loss.

 If you have any of the above symptoms and you are anxious, worried or concerned, consult with your doctor or you can contact me, give me call me on +971 55 732 99 66 or send me an email to firstname.lastname@example.org and we can discuss your situation.